opendaylight/docs/docs/release-process/project-release.rst

 This job performs the following duties:

 1. Removes -SNAPSHOT from all pom files
-2. Produces a taglist.log, project.patch, and project.bundle files
+2. Produces a ``taglist.log``, project.patch, and project.bundle files
-3. Runs a `mvn clean deploy` to a local staging repo
+3. Runs a `mvn clean deploy` to a local staging repository
-4. Pushes the staging repo to a Nexus staging repo https://nexus.opendaylight.org/content/repositories/<REPO_ID>
+4. Pushes the staging repository to a Nexus staging repository https://nexus.opendaylight.org/content/repositories/<REPO_ID>
-   (REPO_ID is saved to staging-repo.txt on the log server)
+   (REPO_ID is saved to ``staging-repo.txt`` on the log server)
-5. Archives taglist.log, project.patch, and project.bundle files to log server
+5. Archives ``taglist.log``, project.patch, and project.bundle files to log
+   server

-The files taglist.log and project.bundle can be used later at release time to reproduce a byte exact commit of what was built by the Jenkins job.
+The files `̀`taglist.log`` and `̀ project.bundle`̀` can be used later at release time to reproduce a byte exact commit of what was built by the Jenkins job.
 This can be used to tag the release at release time.

 Releasing your project
 ======================

-Once testing against the staging repo has been completed and project has determined that the staged repo is ready for release.
+Once testing against the staging repository has been completed and project has determined that the staged repository is ready for release.
 A release can the be performed using the self-serve release process: https://docs.releng.linuxfoundation.org/projects/global-jjb/en/latest/jjb/lf-release-jobs.html